 Each of the strategies I’ve outlined above, I learned by joining my #1 recommended platform, which offers a tremendous certification training that will teach you the skills you’ll need to build and run a successful internet business.
 Jaaxy is the keyword research tool of choice.

 Get started for FREE today, and I do mean free – no credit card is required.
 The platform offers so many benefits that once you’ve set up your Starter account, you won’t look back.
 READ MY REVIEW or click on the banner below to start building your financial future today.

 No more playing hide-and-seek, let’s get you found on Google.
 Learn how to research keywords, create informative content, add internal and external links, let Google know about your post, and share, share, share.
 The world is waiting for your content!

-What strategies can you begin implementing today to get found on Google?
+What strategies will you begin implementing today to get found on Google?

 Let me know in the comments:)